 (617) 397-3773, firstname.lastname@example.org

 Board of Directors

-Heather Gordon-Gayle has been a Jamaica Plain resident since 1984 and was a fund accountant in the financial industry for over thirty-five years.
-She became a member of CL/VU in 2009 while fighting her own housing issues.
-Heather became a vital and vocal leader of the movement.
-She is currently a member of the Bank Tenants Association Leadership Team, the Jobs and Labor Committee and the Donor Development Committee.
+Heather Gordon-Gayle (Vice Chair) has been a Jamaica Plain resident since 1984.
+She became a member of CLVU in 2009 while fighting her own housing issues.
+Heather became a vital and vocal leader of the movement; and has served on the Executive Committee of the member Leadership Team.
+She was a fund accountant in the financial industry for over thirty-five years.